Spain’s Podemos suspends talks with Socialists to form government

 Spain has been mired in political deadlock since December elections resulted in a hung parliament split among four main parties, none of which has enough seats to govern alone.

-King Felipe VI then asked runner-up Sanchez, whose Socialists won 89 seats out of 350, to form a government but he too has struggled to create an alliance -- until now.
+King Felipe VI then asked runner-up Sanchez, whose Socialists won 89 seats out of 350, to form a government, but he too has struggled to form an alliance.

-"It wasn't easy for the Socialist party and Ciudadanos -- which have different projects -- to be able to put what unites them... above what separates them," Ciudadanos chief Albert Rivera told reporters.
+“It wasn’t easy for the Socialist party and Ciudadanos — which have different projects — to be able to put what unites them… above what separates them,” Rivera told reporters.

-But the long-established Socialists were wary of joining forces with an upstart party born just two years ago out of anger over austerity, and which ultimately seeks to supplant it.
+But the long-established Socialists are wary of joining forces with an upstart party born just two years ago out of anger over austerity, and which ultimately seeks to supplant it.